Critical Thinking

 One important thing to remember is that Christians who interpret the Bible will always find challenges to their understanding and limits to their knowledge.
 If you recognise that you are seeking to come to grips with things written by God Himself and that Scripture has a divine author, you are off to a good start.

 My hermeneutic (my approach to bible study) is based on the well-accepted principle of taking scripture literally.
-That is, scripture is literature but literature that comes from the Spirit of God.
+That is, scripture is literature, but literature that comes from the Spirit of God.
 Literal interpretation asserts that a biblical text is to be interpreted according to the “plain meaning” conveyed by its grammatical construction and historical context.
-Hermeneutics is what we use to bridge the gap (sometimes a deep, wide, and chasm-like gulf) between our minds and the mind of the Spirit who authored the Word by working through the Biblical writers.
+Hermeneutics is what we use to bridge the gap (sometimes a deep, vast, and chasm-like gulf) between our minds and the mind of the Spirit, who authored the Word through the biblical writers.

-For those who believe that the Bible contains the words that God meant us to have (that is, the Bible is inspired), then hermeneutics can require a few skills and a proper attitude.
+For those who believe that the Bible contains the words that God intended for us to have (i.e., the Bible is inspired), then hermeneutics can require a few skills and a proper attitude.
 We also need some help.

-A thorough knowledge of the original languages and ancient history and the ability to compare Scripture with Scripture is indispensable.
-However, many who want to study the Word don't know the original languages, so it is necessary to trust that the Bible versions we have access to were put together by those who do have the knowledge.
+A thorough knowledge of the original languages and ancient history, as well as the ability to compare Scripture with Scripture, is indispensable.
+However, many who want to study the Word don't know the original languages, so it is necessary to trust that the Bible versions we have access to were compiled by those who possess the knowledge required.
 It’s an area that is not without controversy.
-However, unless we are going to learn and develop a workmanlike level of skill in biblical Greek and Hebrew for our use, then we must trust those who do have those skills.
+However, unless we are going to learn and develop a workmanlike level of skill in biblical Greek and Hebrew for our own use, then we must trust those who possess those skills.

 There are rewarding approaches to studying scripture and learning its secrets, and some techniques will lead you to places you really ought not to go.
 Don't always assume that what you have been taught (even by the most respected or well-thought-of teacher) is to be accepted without thought and without you checking it yourself.
 However, I doubt your interpretations will always be better.
 I have heard plenty of teaching that is unscriptural and unhelpful.
 The irony is, of course, that you need to check what I am saying as well.
 I trust you will find it faithful to God's Word, logical and defensible.